girlscript/winter-of-contributing/Competitive_Programming/C++/Array/MaxMinProductSubset.md

 ```

+### Important Points to note from the above algorithm :

-As visible each element is check twice so basically 2 recursive calls for its inclusion/exculsion , adding to that the size of the given array hence by basic combinotronics it becomes 2<sub>n</sub> and as another vector is initialized in midway to work on, this increases both the time & space complexity of the whole program overall as :
+    - As visible each element is check twice so basically 2 recursive calls for its inclusion/exculsion.

+    - Considering the size of the given array which also increases the time taken.

+    - Use of another vector in between the code.

+### These parts increase both the time & space complexity of the whole program overall as :

-Time Complexity : **nO(2<sub>n</sub>)**
+- `⏰ Time Complexity : nO(2^n)`

-Space Complexity : O(n)
+- ` Space Complexity : O(n)`

 Above explanation puts a clear picture how it would slow down the operation activity of the simple program.